Install baseboards, crown, doors

 - Expect to have 3-7 workers in your home depending on the project.
 This can sometimes be inconvenient if you are not prepared for it.

 - Do not deep clean your home before painting starts.
 Plan on doing one after the project is finished.
-Even with the highest level of prep, some degree of clean up is to be expected.
+Even with the highest level of prep, some degree of clean up is to be expected after the interior projects.